P-wig/ML-HW/project/ProjectProposal.md

 * Description of the dataset (dimensions, names of variables with their description) If in doubt, use 3.1-3.3.
 [Datasheets For Datasets](https://arxiv.org/abs/1803.09010) as a guideline.
 * If you are using benchmarks, describe the data in details.
 If you are collecting data, describe why, how, data format, volume, labeling, etc.>

+The dimensions of the raw data was 2226382 rows by 12 columns.
+After preprocessing the dataset is reduced to 1360627 by 6. brokered_by = encoded value for agency the brokered the house status = boolean value for sold or for_sale price = float value used as the experiments target value bed = integer attribute for number of bedrooms bath = integer attribute for number of bathrooms acre_lot = double value to indicate the squared area in acres the house resides street = encoded value for street location city = string value to label what city the house resides state = string value to label what state the house resides zip_code = numerical label for house location house_size = float value to indicate square footage of the house prev_sold_date = data value of when house was sold

 <Expand and complete for *Project Submission*>

 * What Processing Tools have you used.
 Why?
 Add final images from jupyter notebook.
 Use questions from 3.4 of the [Datasheets For Datasets](https://arxiv.org/abs/1803.09010) paper for a guide.>